sderosiaux/every-single-day-i-tldr/README.md

 # 15-12-2019

+- https://www.youtube.com/watch?v=Uav5jWHNghY An impressive code session by Martin Kleppmann to find & write the correctness proofs of a "simple" distributed systems with Isabelle/HOL, and explains the difference with  TLA+.
 - https://jeremyrsmith.github.io/polynote-2019-slides/ Polynote: Solving the Scala Notebook Experience.
 Using FP and ZIO all the way down.
 Great.
 - https://medium.com/@masroor.hasan/tracing-infrastructure-with-jaeger-on-kubernetes-6800132a677 How to deploy Jaeger on Kubernetes
 - https://medium.com/@wigahluk/generalizing-functions-with-profunctors-7773a83557b5 From functions to Profunctors